tusharmath/react-announce-size/README.md

 ```

 ## Usage
-Say I need to set the width of something that has `position: fixed` equal to that of its parent container
+Say I need to set the width of something that has `position: fixed` equal to that of its parent container.
+I can do this using this module + the ever-useful [@connect](https://travis-ci.org/tusharmath/react-announce-connect) declarative.

 ```javascript